We spend all day talking about sustainable fashion around here, but we have never really tackled eco-friendly fashion. How dare we.

 - Research, research, and research before buying.
 Make sure the brand you’re interested in is honest about their materials and manufacturing process.

 - Keep an eye out for greenwashers.
 In this post, you can learn how to tell if a brand is actually sustainable and in this one you can learn some greenwashing marketing strategies to avoid.

 - Follow the care instructions on your clothes to make sure they last longer.

 - Build your closet around your own style and not around passing trends.

-If you want more tips, don’t forget to download the Sustainable Fashion Beginner’s Guide and go through the checklist at the end!
+- And if you want more tips like these, don’t forget to download the Sustainable Fashion Beginner’s Guide and go through the handy checklist I prepared for you at the end.